Quality Control for Crowdsourced Annotation

 Redundancy: Multiple Annotations Per Item

-Collecting multiple annotations per item is one of the most reliable quality control methods.
-Configure this in your data setup:
+Collecting multiple annotations per item is one of the more reliable quality control methods.
+Configure it in your data setup:

 annotation_task_name: "Multi-Annotator Sentiment Task"